-During an upcoming episode Ken Burns' Country Music, Rosanne Cash explains how "I Walk the Line" was written by her father Johnny Cash as a promise to her mother, Vivian Liberto, to overcome the carnal temptations of the road and honor his marriage vows.
+During an episode Ken Burns' 2019 docu-series Country Music, Rosanne Cash explains how "I Walk the Line" was written by her father Johnny Cash as a promise to her mother, Vivian Liberto, to overcome the carnal temptations of the road and honor his marriage vows.
 She punctuates the story behind the song with a bittersweet quip: "Of course that wasn't true."

 Suspicions about her husband's bond with June Carter and frustrations over his addictions led Liberto to file for a divorce in 1966.
-Two years later, Johnny Cash married Carter -- an awkward circumstance that brought a strong role model into Rosanne's life.
+Two years later, Johnny Cash married Carter -- an awkward circumstance that ultimately brought a strong role model into Rosanne's life.

 Over time, Rosanne developed her own resentments toward a father occupied with wrestling personal demons and touring the globe.
 As Burns' series explains, those issues went to the wayside after the father and daughter duo sang "I Still Miss Someone" on stage during one of the Man in Black's tours.